skatos-ux/Loaner/README.md

+## Description :fire:
-Loaner allows you to track who borrowed your devices :fire:
+Loaner allows you to track who borrowed your devices